 The Mainstream Media Backtracks to Reality

-The NY Post found a story that was patently and obviously false, but published it, and it flew around the globe.
+The New York Post found a story that was patently false but published it and it flew around the globe.
 But the story isn’t all discouraging—when the other media outlet, snopes.com, called the claim false, the tone of the reporting of the story immediately changed.
-The NY Post published two follow-up articles.
-Four days after the original article—that is to say, three days after the Snopes debunking—the headline read “Breatharian No-Food Diet Claims Are a Bunch of Hot Air, Experts Say.”
+The New York Post published two follow-up articles.
+Four days after the original article—three days after the Snopes debunking—the headline read “Breatharian No-Food Diet Claims Are a Bunch of Hot Air, Experts Say.”

-Just a few days after breathlessly reporting the couple’s claims as true, the same newspaper quoted experts who said the Breatharians’ story “just makes no sense,” or, to put it more bluntly, that the couple was delusional.
+Just a few days after breathlessly reporting the couple’s claims as true, the same newspaper quoted experts who said the Breatharians’ story “just makes no sense.”
+To put it more bluntly, that the couple was delusional.
 Quote, “There’s just no way it would ever be possible.”
-Then, two days later, the NY Post printed its final article on the subject, under the headline: “Breatharian Couple—We Eat, Just Not Like You.”
+Then, two days later, the New York Post printed its final article on the subject, under the headline: “Breatharian Couple—We Eat, Just Not Like You.”
 In this article, the couple changed their story.
 Now, they said they do eat, just “not as much as the next guy.”
 They also mention that they provide online video courses starting at $200, or a $1,700 in-person seminar, for people who want to learn more about their lifestyle.

-What should have happened was some basic fact-checking at the front end, before the first article was published, and republished, and flew around the internet.
-Winston Churchill was quoted as saying, “A lie gets halfway around the world before the truth has a chance to put its pants on.”
+What should have happened was some basic fact-checking at the front end, before the first article was published, republished, and flew around the internet.
+Winston Churchill is falsely quoted as saying, “A lie gets halfway around the world before the truth has a chance to put its pants on.”
 Society may be tempted to trust the media.
 But you can’t always believe what you read, whether it’s in a traditional newspaper or on a website.
 Put this in your skeptic’s toolkit: Don’t rush to judgment.
 Take your time—that is, put on your pants—before you believe media stories, especially ones that seem too good to be true.
-You might want to start with a simple question: Is a story even sensible, or does it pass a simple “sniff test” of the truth?
+Begin with a simple question: Is a story even sensible, or does it pass a simple “sniff test” of the truth?